fqantonio/aqua/README.md

 # RESUME
 Aqua is a small autonomous vessel for research and aquatic engineering learning.
-This project pretends to considerer to be envitronmentaly sustaible from start to end: meaning that, all the steps, from fabrication to the end of life, should be environmentally freindly.
+This project pretends to considerer to be envitronmentaly sustaible from start to end: meaning that, all the steps, from fabrication to the end of life, should be environmentally friendly.
 This team values should always be under the 4R's and circular economy principles, at least to a 70% degree.

 The catamarã is a 1,2 m long and it pretends to be used in inside waters in good weather conditions.
 It is autonomous and carries a structure to transport sensores and gather local information of physical and chemical parameters.